Chafai-Abdelkrim/odin-recipes/README.md

-This project is a small odin project for
+This project is a small odin project.
-That uses HTML
+That uses HTML to make a recipes website.